octoberclub/WordCloud/readme.md

 ## The challenge

-The [**Wordcloud challenge**](https://gist.github.com/grahamscott/65b43572ad18c5fbdd87) is a test to read a json formatted file of topics and display them in a wordcloud.
+[**Wordcloud challenge**](https://gist.github.com/grahamscott/65b43572ad18c5fbdd87) is a test to read a json formatted file of topics and display them in a wordcloud.

 Each word shows the label of a topic sized by popularity.
 Topics are colored green for positive sentiment, grey for neutral and red for negative.